rafikalid/modelts/README.md

 ## Validation using custom functions

 ### Validate/Pipeline entity fields
-Just like resolvers, define a class that implement the entity using `ResolverInputConfig<YourEntity>`
+Just like resolvers, define a class that implement the entity using `ValidatorsOf<YourEntity>`

 > Received type as second argument will override field's INPUT type